tsw-apropos/myconfigs/README.md

-taskgoups
+myconfigs
 =========

-In QGIS configure panels and tool bars for specific tasks you can change at run time to fit with your work flow
+In QGIS configure panel and tool bar visibility and placement for specific tasks